 Comparison of Cork vs. Foam

 So the important thing to note is that cork and foam do different things.
 One is a sound deadener while the other is a sound absorber.
-Absorption is more about reducing echo and so technically isn’t soundproofing.
+Absorption is more about reducing echo, so technically isn’t soundproofing.
 Instead, it’s acoustic management.

 But in the end, you might need some of each to get the most out of your efforts.
 To help you decide which is right for the job, here’s a comparison chart of cork vs. foam.

-For example, acoustic foam as an NRC of 0.8, which means it absorbs 80% of sound that passes through it.
+For example, acoustic foam has an NRC of 0.8, which means it absorbs 80% of sound that passes through it.
 In turn, this also means it reflects 20% of sound energy.

 It’s also worth mentioning the frequencies against which each product is most effective.
 Foam is most effective at high and mid-range frequencies while cork is most effective at high frequencies alone.

 This doesn’t mean they don’t absorb other frequencies; this is just where they’re most effective.
 Both products are let down by low frequencies, but many soundproofing products are.

 However, this is where foam pulls out in front.
 You can buy bass traps (Amazon link) that are designed specifically for lower frequencies.

 Bass traps are a slightly denser foam and are produced differently.
 They’re ideal for trapping and absorbing frequencies that most other products are unable to manage.